The test function conjecture for parahoric local models: Introduction

 It is a pleasure for us to thank the following people for inspiration, guidance, and useful conversations, large and small, about this project: Patrick Brosnan, Ulrich G\"ortz, Jochen Heinloth, Eugen Hellmann, George Pappas, Michael Rapoport, Larry Washington and Torsten Wedhorn.

 The authors are grateful to the Simons Foundation, to Michael Rapoport and the University of Bonn, and to Benoit Stroh and the University of Paris VI, for providing financial and logistical support which made this research possible.
+Finally, the authors thank the referees for their very helpful comments and suggestions.